 Sub-Chapter 3: Collection

 § 7521.
 Charge imposed; wholesale exemption

-(b) The universal service charge shall not apply to wholesale transactions between telecommunications service providers where the service is a component part of a service provided to an end user.
-This exemption includes, but is not limited to, network access charges and interconnection charges paid to a local exchange carrier.
+(b) The Universal Service Charge shall not apply to wholesale transactions between telecommunications service providers where the service is a component part of a service provided to an end user.
+This exemption includes network access charges and interconnection charges paid to a local exchange carrier.

 § 7522.
 Rebate for payment elsewhere